godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Metals/Metal Mechanics Outline.md

 		- Granted Features
 			- Passive
 			- Core ability that upgrades with quality.
-			- Deus Ex Machina: special ability that unlocks at Divine quality; usage destroys Metal and Mage unless the Mage's Soul has ignite.
+			- Deus Ex Machina: special ability that unlocks at Divine quality; usage causes the Mage's Soul to be tested, which result in ignition or annhilation.
  - Secondary Components
 	 - Systems (Equipment for Metals)
 	 - Weapons